CONCERTO aims to answer mostly two fundamental questions:

-1. What is the contribution of dusty star-formation to early galaxy evolution?
+1. What is the contribution of the dust-enshrouded star formation to early galaxy evolution and what is the history of metal enrichment?

-2. Are dusty galaxies play an important role in shaping cosmic reionization?
+2. What is the role of star-forming galaxies in shaping cosmic reionization?

 Capitalizing on a recent technology breakthrough on the development of large KIDS arrays, our intensity mapping experiment will measure the 3-D fluctuations of the [CII] line emission at redshift 5.1 < z < 8.5 The atomic [CII] line is one of the most valuable tracers of star formation at high redshift and is redshifted into the sub-millimeter and millimeter atmospheric windows.